+I did not know I had been abused.
 I remembered nothing until my late thirties and early forties.
-I had a series of brief psychotic episodes.
+At that age I had a series of brief psychotic episodes.
 While I was psychotic I had involuntary, intrusive memories of traumatic childhood events.
 It was like being re-traumatised.

 I rent a room in a friend’s council flat.
-I rely on the state pension and claim housing benefit.
-Statistically I am poor.
-I feel rich.
+I rely on the state pension.

 Statistically I am poor.
 I don’t feel it.